PW-SEA-CoDe/InteractiveDesignModels/README.md

 ![license](https://img.shields.io/github/license/PW-SEA-CoDe/InteractiveDesignModels?style=flat-square)
 ![issues](https://img.shields.io/github/issues/PW-SEA-CoDe/InteractiveDesignModels)

-> 💡 This project is part of the 2024 Perkins&Will 'Innovation Incubator' research grant and is intended for public use.
+> This project is part of the 2024 Perkins&Will 'Innovation Incubator' research grant.
+The codebase is intended for public use, and while currently under heavy development, we welcome contributions once the research grant has concluded (~ Q4 2024).

 The goal of this project is to research and develop a series of templated code bases for creating minimal standalone web applications that allows designers to load, render and interact with Rhino .3dm models using Three.js.
 The repository contains a starting template as well as some completed example projects with the aim of providing users with an entry point to build upon for their specific design needs.